Are Your Values Valuable ?

 If as coaches and leaders, we help people to see that this potential is freely available to them all the time, rather than binding them with rules and expectations, we will be regularly surprised with the solutions and performances they come up with.

 We can relax, and in doing so allow them to do the same.

 So, when it comes to defining your team values, rather that thinking about what you want to see, ask yourself, and those who will be joining you in the endeavour:

 ‘Regardless of the outcome, what would make this experience worthwhile?’

-By gaining clarity in this area, you are much more likely to find the love, connection, wisdom and enjoyment which will sustain you on the journey, regardless of the twists and turns which will inevitably ensue.
+By gaining clarity in this area, you are much more likely to find the love, connection, wisdom and enjoyment which will sustain you on the journey, regardless of the twists and turns that will inevitably ensue.